 You can do more than Traffic Counting

-People Counting has been for Brick-and-Mortar retailers a standard for a very long time now.
+People Counting Solutions have been for Brick-and-Mortar retailers a standard for a very long time now.
 From the simplest form such as mechanical or electronic tally counter devices to advanced Wi-Fi counting systems, most of the retail stores will have a counting solution implemented to some extent.